abhijitnr/Full-Stack_Interview_Preparation/javascript/README.md

 ```

 <p>

-In this code, there are two variables named `x.
+In this code, there are two variables named `x`.
 The outer `x` variable is declared with a value of `1`.
-The inner `x` variable is declared within the `myFunction` function with a value of 2.
+The inner `x` variable is declared within the `myFunction` function with a value of `2`.
 When `myFunction` is called and `console.log` is executed within the function, it outputs the value of the inner `x` variable, which is `2`.
 When `console.log` is executed outside the function, it outputs the value of the outer `x` variable, which is `1`.

 </p>

 Shadowing can also occur when using nested blocks.
 Consider the following code: